awesomemotive/WP-Mail-SMTP/readme.txt

 The WP Mail SMTP team takes security very seriously.
 Not only does the plugin follow all security best practices, but we have several options available to ensure your site is safe and secure.

-- Direct SMTP mailer integrations (recommended), such as SMTP.com, Sendinblue, Mailgun, SendGrid, Postmark and SparkPost, use the official provider APIs.
+- Direct SMTP mailer integrations (recommended), such as SMTP.com, Brevo (formerly Sendinblue), Mailgun, SendGrid, Postmark and SparkPost, use the official provider APIs.
 This means you never enter your username or password in the plugin settings and these credentials are not stored in the database.
 Instead, we use tokens or API keys which are much more secure.

 - When using Other SMTP mailer, we provide the option to insert your password in your `wp-config.php` file, so it's not visible in your WordPress settings or saved in the database.

+### Languages

+We know that majority of people do not speak English, so we professionally translated WP Mail SMTP and WP Mail SMTP Pro into the following languages:

+- Spanish (Spain),
+- German,
+- Portuguese (Brazil),
+- Italian,
+- French,
+- Japanese,
+- Polish,
+- Dutch,
+- Russian,
+- Turkish

+If you have one of these languages configured in your WordPress admin area, then WP Mail SMTP's user interface will use that language as well.

 ### Credits